 Amazon addresses everyone by first name, but no one feels like Amazon’s best friend.
 Autofill alone doesn’t turn a generic email into a personalized one.
 Instead of playing fill-in-the-blank with prospect personalization, use tools to create personalized experiences that get people interested.

-“Personalization includes an array of awesome, data-driven techniques that bring in substantial ROI,” says email marketing brand Campaign Monitor.
+“Personalization includes an array of awesome, data-driven techniques that bring in substantial ROI,” according to an article on email marketing brand Campaign Monitor’s blog.
 “These techniques include making recommendations based on past purchases, using dynamic content to fit consumer preferences, showing an understanding of purchasing history, and taking advantage of data to promote compelling offers.”

 Leverage gated content on your landing pages to turn interest into a mailing list sign-up and a potential conversation.
 If someone clicks through certain pages on your website, track that activity and provide more information on those topics.
 Follow up on abandoned shopping carts; send occasional reminders about wish list items.
 Focus more on individuals’ needs to take connections from passing to permanent.